ETH Zürich / EPFL

-Master of Advanced Studies ETH EPF in Urban and Territorial Design
+Master of Advanced Studies in Urban and Territorial Design

 Urban and territorial design has acquired a new meaning and urgency.
 From drivers of progress to the source of planetary hazards, the impacts of cities and wider urbanisation processes are being recast in the public sphere.
-The critical examination of anthropocentric world views, the proposed politics of a Green New Deal, growing social movements, and climate activism are reflected directly in urban and territorial space, highlighting power asymmetries and fuelling the exploration of alternatives.
-The imminent future of the urban engages social and environmental imaginaries, which now extend beyond-the-city and beyond-the-human.
-In this context, urban and territorial design serves as a crucial field of synthesis, inspiring and negotiating change in science, practice, and governance.
-The design of the territorial project is understood as a possibility through which to explore common epistemic horizons and new biopolitical paradigms.
+The critical examination of anthropocentric world views, the greening of politics and economies, growing social movements, and climate activism are reflected in urban and territorial space, highlighting power asymmetries and fuelling the exploration of alternatives.
+The future of the urban engages social and environmental imaginaries, which now extend beyond-the-city and beyond-the-human.
+Rather than an object, the territory becomes a subject among other subjects, and space becomes an agent of socioecological change.
+In this context, urban and territorial design serves as a crucial field of synthesis, inspiring and negotiating change in science, practice and governance.
+The design of the territorial project is understood as a possibility to explore common epistemic horizons and new biopolitical paradigms.

-The new MAS programme embraces the ecological and socio-economic transition as a field of critical and imaginative investigation.
+The MAS programme embraces such a transition as a field of critical and imaginative investigation.
 Engaging with notions of transformation, reuse, regeneration, reparation, and transition of habitats and ecologies, the MAS will deploy the urban and territorial project as the crucial field of knowledge production across scales.

-The MAS will serve as a laboratory and a forum where we propose agendas, design strategies and governance models for concrete territories.
-Both Swiss and international case studies will be investigated with intensive, ethnographic explorations and in situ workshops.
-The studies will engage dialogue with supporting communities, local actors, NGOs and governance bodies.
+The MAS serves as a laboratory and a forum where we propose agendas, design strategies and governance models for concrete territories.
+Both Swiss and international case studies are investigated through intensive, ethnographic explorations and in situ workshops.
+The programme engages in dialogue with supporting communities, local actors, NGOs and governance bodies.

-The MAS in Urban and Territorial Design requires one-year of full-time postgraduate study for a 60 ECTS joint degree, the «MAS ETH EPF UTD I”.
-It is taught in English and held at the two Swiss schools, EPFL (autumn) and ETH Zürich (spring).
+The MAS in Urban and Territorial Design requires one year of full-time postgraduate study for a 60 ECTS joint degree, the «MAS ETH EPF UTD».
+It is taught in English and held at the two Swiss schools, EPFL (Autumn) and ETH Zurich (Spring).

 Studying in Times of Covid-19

-The programme is committed to cultivating a successful social environment in Switzerland.
-Hybrid teaching formats will be available to provide appropriate solutions on a case-to-case basis.
-Support services are offered from both schools to assist students in finding accommodation.
+The programme is committed to cultivating a successful social environment in Switzerland and cannot be attended remotely.
+Hybrid teaching formats will be available on a case-by-case basis.
+Support services are offered to assist in finding accommodation.